Get Inside the Huddle with Coach Rollins and the Defensive Backs

 Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

-In his third year, Rollins’ secondary was tough against the pass, ranking first among Conference USA teams in pass defense, giving up just 194.6 yards per game, and ranking 28th in the nation.
-The secondary also contributed eight interceptions, 30 pass breakups, five forced fumbles and made five fumble recoveries.
-Senior Phillip Davis was a first team All C-USA selection and ranked eighth nationally in pass break-ups with 12 and signed with the San Francisco 49ers.
+In his third year, Rollins’ secondary was tough against the pass, ranking first among C-USA teams in pass defense, giving up just 194.6 yards per game, and ranking 28th in the nation.
+The secondary also grabbed eight interceptions, recorded 30 pass breakups, forced five fumbles and made five fumble recoveries.
+Senior Phillip Davis was a first team All C-USA selection and ranked eighth nationally in pass break-ups with 12.

 Much like his rookie season at Tulane, Rollins’ group was very effective during his second year as well with the Green Wave.
-TU’s secondary ranked first among Conference USA teams in pass defense, surrendering just 218.0 yards per game, and Rollins' cornerbacks contributed three interceptions on the season, including two by Davis, and the group accounted for 11 pass breakups.
+TU’s secondary ranked first among C-USA teams in pass defense, surrendering just 218.0 yards per game, and his cornerbacks contributed three interceptions on the season, and the group accounted for 11 pass breakups.

-Rollins, 37, came to Tulane from McNeese State, where he served the last three seasons as the Cowboy’s co-defensive coordinator and secondary coach.
-He helped McNeese to a three-year mark of 23-10 which included a pair of Southland Conference titles and back-to-back playoff appearances in 2006 and 2007.
+Rollins, 41, came to Tulane from McNeese State, where he served for three seasons as the Cowboy’s co-defensive coordinator and secondary coach.
+He helped McNeese State to a three-year mark of 23-10 which included a pair of Southland Conference titles and back-to-back playoff appearances in 2006 and 2007.

 During his final season with the Cowboys, Rollins’ defensive unit helped anchor an 11-1 campaign for the top 25 ranked Cowboys.
 McNeese State reeled off 11 straight victories before falling to Eastern Washington in the first round of the Football Championship Subdivision playoffs.